Follow these steps so you can be confident your claim will be accepted:

 Some will waive the extra excess if the treatment needed is an emergency.

-Read through the policy careful or check with the insurer before you buy cover to find out if this is the case.
+Read through the policy carefully or check with the insurer before you buy cover to find out if this is the case.

 Dangerous pets: Any dog registered under the Dangerous Dogs Act 1991 or the Dangerous (Amendment) Dogs Act 1997 will not be covered by most insurers.

 Vaccinations: Make sure your pet has had up to date vaccinations and health checks because some insurers will not pay out if not.

 Your pet's breed: Breeds that are banned in the UK, for example Pit Bull Terriers, Japanese Tosa and Czechoslovakian Wolfdogs, will not be covered.
 Here are what dogs are banned in the UK.